 So, it’s important to consider what types of coverage your business actually needs to stay protected (and save money!).
 Having useless policies is a waste of money.
 But not having the RIGHT policies can end up costing everything down the line.

 So, how do you know what types of business insurance you need for your business?
 It’s not always easy.
 But, there are a few things we can do together to help you make the right decisions for your business.

 To help you decide, I’ll start each section with a brief introduction to that specific business insurance.
 Then, we’ll walk through a few questions to help you decide if it’s something your business needs or not.

 1. General Liability Insurance

-It also helps cover property damage and bodily injury claims that occur because of you (or your employees) working somewhere other than your place of business.
+It also helps cover property damage and bodily injury claims that occur because you (or your employees) work somewhere other than your place of business.

-And lastly, it covers reputational harm and advertising injury it involves claims against your business if you interact with intellectual property suits or libel/slander cases.
+And lastly, it covers reputational harm and advertising injury, which involves claims against your business if you interact with intellectual property suits or libel/slander cases.

 Ask yourself these questions:

 - Do visitors, clients, customers, or vendors visit my place of business?

 - Does my business frequently perform work on other people’s property?